NumericalMathematics/DispersiveShallowWater.jl/paper/paper.md

 solutions to data obtained from experiments showing good agreement.

 To the authors' knowledge, no other software package provides the same level of functionality for simulating dispersive shallow water waves as DispersiveShallowWater.jl.
-Other open source software packages, such as
+Other open-source software packages, such as
 Basilisk ([http://basilisk.fr/](http://basilisk.fr/), accessed 2025-08-22),
 FUNWAVE-TVD ([https://fengyanshi.github.io](https://fengyanshi.github.io), accessed 2025-08-22),
 SWASH ([https://www.tudelft.nl/swash](https://www.tudelft.nl/swash), accessed 2025-08-22),
-and the HySEA family of codes ([https://edanya.uma.es/hysea/](https://edanya.uma.es/hysea/), accessed 2025-08-22) offer similar capabilities for some of the relevant equations but may not include all the features and tools available in DispersiveShallowWater.jl and rely on different numerical methods and approaches.
+and the HySEA family of codes ([https://edanya.uma.es/hysea/](https://edanya.uma.es/hysea/), accessed 2025-08-22) focus on operational, production-grade simulations while DispersiveShallowWater.jl is aimed at developing and comparing models and numerical methods.
-These codes typically focus on applied problems while DispersiveShallowWater.jl is aimed at developing and comparing models and numerical methods.
+The widely used coastal/tsunami models mentioned above offer similar capabilities for some of the relevant equations but may not include all the features and tools available in DispersiveShallowWater.jl and rely on different numerical methods and approaches.
 While some research papers offer supplementary code, these are typically limited to small scripts intended for reproducing specific results and are not developed as general-purpose software libraries.